Brown eyes: Facts about brown eye color

 What if you want a rarer eye color?

 Despite the advantages associated with brown eyes, if you'd like to try other eye colors, you can.
-There is a wide variety of color contacts that can change your brown eyes to a different color.
-There are even colored contacts that can change dark brown eyes to light blue, if that's what you desire.
+There is a wide variety of colored contact lenses that can change your brown eyes to a different color.
+There are even colored contacts that can change dark brown eyes to light blue, if that's what you prefer.

 SEE RELATED: Surgery to change your eye color